 Alcohol is a perfectly legal substance, so many don’t realize how harmful and addictive it can be.
-Alcohol addiction and abuse can begin innocently; however, it is sometimes life threatening, and can cause serious health problems, including liver failure and strokes.
+Alcohol addiction and abuse can begin innocently; however, it is sometimes life-threatening and can cause serious health problems, including liver failure and strokes.

 Alcohol abuse can become the gateway to alcohol addiction, so any concerns from family members and loved ones should be addressed.
-Within our alcohol addiction recovery facility, we attempt to teach good healthy habits that help people stay clean on a long term basis.
+Within our alcohol addiction recovery facility, we attempt to teach good health habits that help people stay clean on a long term basis.

 The first stage must be a complete detox from alcohol, and it’s instrumental for those who have been drinking heavily and regularly for long periods.

 Alcohol is ultimately a toxic and harmful substance, when it is abused or consumed in excess it is often necessary for the individual to remove it from their lifestyle altogether.
 Alcohol detox is like wiping the slate clean, and allows the body to process the alcohol already in the bloodstream, and get used to being without it, before beginning full rehabilitation treatment.

 The efficacy of rehabilitation treatment would be greatly compromised if someone still had alcohol in their system, as it dramatically affects their judgment of situations and would make them much less receptive to care.